infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 WordPress testing (core) is useful when contributing to the WordPress core.
-The first thing you have to do is install PHPUnit (version 6 because version 7 doesn't work with WordPress yet).
+The first thing you have to do is install PHPUnit 7 (8 doesn't work with WordPress yet).

 In your terminal, run